Eurasian Water Milfoil (EWM) & Hybrid Eurasian/ Northern Water Milfoil

 Description: Banded mystery snails are non-native snails that are found in an increasing number of Wisconsin lakes.
 The mystery snail’s large size (1″) and hard operculum (cover that protects the soft flesh), and their thick hard shell make them less edible by predators such as rusty crayfish.
 This snail is found in lakes and slow-moving rivers with mud bottoms.
 The species thrives in eutrophic lentic environments such as lakes, ponds and some low-flow streams.

 Habitat: Any water body.
-See this DNR page for reports of infestations in Manitowoc County Lakes.
+Reported in Bullhead, Cedar, English, Pigeon, Spring and Tuma Lakes.
+See this DNR page for current reports of infestations in Manitowoc County.

 Chief threat: There is not a lot yet known about these species, but they have a negative effect on native snail populations.
 Piles of dead snail shells litter beaches making them unpleasant.